Rate Reduction of Blind Quantum Data Compression with Local Approximations Based on Unstable Structure of Quantum States: Discussion and Conclusion

 \section{Discussion and Conclusion}

 ~ In this paper, we investigated blind compression of quantum ensembles under finite local approximations.

 In previous research, the optimal rate of blind compression was obtained through the KI decomposition by removing the redundant parts of a given ensemble.
 However, since KI decomposition is highly sensitive even to small approximations, approximation or error analysis of blind compression has not been explored much.
 In this paper, we focused on the instability of the KI decomposition against approximations.
 Taking advantage of the sensitivity of KI decomposition, we constructed a compression protocol that can have a substantial reduction of the compression rate if a finite approximation is allowed.
+In our protocol, the sender intentionally introduces distortion to a given ensemble by applying KI operations that almost preserve the ensemble.
+Let us note that the distortion implemented by the sender plays a major role in a full quantum rate-distortion theory for mixed states~\cite{Khanian_Kuroiwa2022}.
 We explicitly showed a reduction of the compression rate by several examples.
+In particular, in Example~\ref{Example2_blindcomp}, we saw a near-maximal reduction of the compression rate allowed by the dimension.
+Remarkably, the rate reduction of our protocol persists even when approximation $\epsilon$ is $\approx 1/d_{\mathcal{H}}$, contrasting to a result of Ref.~\cite{Anshu2022} for two classical distributions, where a large rate reduction is seen for $\epsilon \approx 1/\sqrt{d_{\mathcal{H}}}$.
+We also share the following insightful comment from one of our referees.
+For any quantum ensemble, $\Phi_1$, for any neighborhood of $\Phi_1$, there is an ensemble $\Phi_2$ in this neighborhood with trivial KI decomposition.
+If the initial ensemble $\Phi_1$ has redundant parts, the two ensembles $\Phi_1$ and $\Phi_2$ will have different compression rates.
+Our examples can be understood as a manifestation of this generic situation.
+We want to point out that our simple explicit example with only two states provides a nearly extremal quantitative demonstration.
 Moreover, we investigated blind compression of classical ensembles to analyze general properties of our compression protocol.
 We proposed two compression methods for two-state classical ensembles including the flat state, namely, the arithmetic mean method and the geometric mean method.
 We numerically investigated these compression methods of two-state classical ensembles and discovered that the arithmetic mean method performs better than the geometric mean method.